xiaotai-yang/NQS_cmi/README.md

 - The example command for running the 1D TQS model is:

 `python Running_1d.py --model tensor_tqs --L 16 --p 1 --H_type ES --TQS_layer 2 --TQS_units 64 --TQS_ff 256 --TQS_head 4 --numsamples 256 --testing_sample 8192 --angle 0.0 --numsteps 5000`
-# Restriced Boltzmann Machine
+## Restriced Boltzmann Machine
-There is only two models and no submodule so I just wrote them in two individual files.
+There is only two models and no submodule so we just wrote them in two individual files.
 The variables are:
 - alpha: The width of the hidden layer
 - numsamples: The batch size of each training
 - numsteps: The number of steps for training